webpov/react-three-coder/src/stories/index/MakeAToken.md

 now, make an account for the coin supply, with,  "S. Pee L." token create account.
 Finally, create some tokens, with  "S. Pee L." token mint .

-You've now created a crypto currency, send it trade it or set up a market, check our channel for more tutorials
+You've now created a crypto currency, send it trade it or set up a market, check our channel for more tutorials at web pee o vee